 “Safeguarding and promoting the welfare of children is everyone’s responsibility.
 Everyone who comes into contact with children and their families has a role to play.”
 Keeping Children Safe in Education, 2021.

 St Ann’s Well Academy is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 We are fully committed to ensuring that consistent effective safeguarding procedures are in place to support families, children and staff at school.
-All concerns are passed through the members of staff who are trained as “Designated Child Protection Officers” in school in compliance with the “sharing of information” guidance.

 For the best interests of all our children we use the following safeguarding measures: